AdobeDocs/commerce-php/src/pages/best-practices/tutorials/create-admin-page.md

 ### `etc/adminhtml/routes.xml`

 Under `etc/adminhtml` create the file `routes.xml`.
-The contents of this  XML file tells Magento to route requests that use the `frontName` `exampleadminnewpage` to this module.
+The contents of this  XML file tells the application to route requests that use the `frontName` `exampleadminnewpage` to this module.

 ```xml
 <?xml version="1.0"?>